 By now you’re probably thinking this is getting a little too arty for the everyday writer of eDMs, brochures and web copy.
 Maybe so if it wasn’t for the fact that writing is speech, and speech has been discovered to have a scientific correlation with music.
 A ground-breaking 2003 study3 done by Purves, Schwartz and Howe at the Center for Cognitive Neuroscience [Duke University] has proven the biological and neurological connection between music and speech4.

-I discovered this amazing fact while reading How Music Works by David Byrne (co-founder of Talking Heads) who quotes Purves saying that, ‘there’s a biological basis for music, and that basis is the similarity between music and speech’5.
+The Purves, Schwartz and Howe discovery was revealed to me while reading How Music Works by David Byrne (co-founder of Talking Heads).
+He quotes Purves saying that, ‘there’s a biological basis for music, and that basis is the similarity between music and speech’5.
 Byrne goes on to explain Purve’s discovery that the biological rationale of musical scales is a universally common human condition and our vocal melodies are embedded in our talking.
 So much so that all twelve tones in a chromatic scale fall along the same scale as speech.
 You’ll know it by reciting Do-Re-Mi-Fa-So-La-Ti-Do.
 Thus speech, like music, is tonal.
 Liguistically speaking, tonality is associated with vowels — a, e, i, o, u — because our vocal cords only vibrate during vowel production, in the same way a guitar string vibrates when strummed.
 And just as in singing, our speech tones are coloured by our tongue and palates to produce harmonic variety.
 To sum it up in the words of linguist, Christine Kenneally, it is now clear that ‘the building blocks of music are to be found in speech.6

 All of this gives scientific validity to something I have always felt in my own (good) writing and those of others and now can verify — writing is music.
 And it’s this writerly music vibrating through the sentences that drives the reader to happily read on (without them necessarily knowing why other than feeling enticed by some sense of pleasurable movement in the text).
 Melody.
 Rhythm.
 Tonality.
 These are the invisible elements of the craft of writing that transport your reader (or listener) from sentence to sentence.
 Obviously, these sentences have to be meaningful, useful, insightful and/or interesting; there’s no slacking off on the quality of content.